There’s nothin’ on the Gulf Coast quite like fried shrimp.

 Keep these six tips in mind next time fried shrimp is on your menu.

 Use a Heart-Healthy Oil

-If you’re frying at home, you’re already off to a good start—studies have shown that fast food restaurants tend to use cheap oil, and reuse it over and over.
+If you’re frying at home, you’re already off to a good start—studies have shown that fast food restaurants tend to use cheap oil, and they reuse it over and over.
 That’s typically not the case for home frying.